China's Hu sees role for regional bloc in Afghanistan

 China has turned to Central Asia for natural gas, security cooperation and new markets.
 Its growing economic stake has kindled "complicated" feelings among Russians, who see the region as their traditional "backyard", said Zhao.

-(Additional reporting by John Ruwitch in SHANGHAI and Sui-Lee Wee and Ben Blanchard in BEIJING; Editing by Jon Boyle)
+(Additional reporting by John Ruwitch in SHANGHAI and Sui-Lee Wee and Ben Blanchard in BEIJING; Editing by Ken Wills and Robert Birsel)